totaljs/components/j-ServerListing/readme.md

 - `paginate(page)` {String} link to a function for pagination
 - `pages` {Number} Optional, max pages in pagination (default: `3` --> half + current page + half)
+- `scrolltop` {Boolean} Optional, scrolls top automatically when the user changes a page

 __Model__: